Electronic Health Records (EHRs)

 What progress has been made toward implementing EHRs?

 Prince Edward Island is among the leading jurisdictions with regard to EHR deployment and adoption in Canada.
-Most of PEI's EHR components are already in place and planned investments in the coming years will ensure PEI remains in a strong position to deliver integrated, high-quality care for Islanders.
+Most of PEI's EHR components are already in place and planned investments over the next two years will ensure PEI remains in a strong position to deliver integrated, high-quality care for Islanders.

 What are the parts of the EHR?

 The major installed components of the province’s EHR are: